 You are enjoying the time of your life on vacation when the unthinkable happens.
 You have a car accident that interrupts your plans.
-About 72% of car accidents result in property damage.
+The majority of car accidents result in property damage.
 You need to ensure that you take all the necessary steps to protect yourself if you are involved in a car accident while traveling.

 Follow The Usual Procedures